echoedinvoker/secondbrain/notes/fact/2024-10-13_Action-function.md

 ```

-It is usefull when you want to do something on the server, like [[2024-10-13_Run-database-CRUD-in-the-action-function|saving data to the database]] , sending email, etc.
+It is usefull when you want to do something on the server, like [[2024-10-13_Run-database-CRUD-in-the-action-function|saving data to the database]], [[2024-10-19_Validate-form-submit-with-zod|validate form submit]], sending email, etc.

 **When we want to create or mutate data, we should consider using the action function at first.**